arthchan2003/AIDL_KB/KB/NEU.md

 <summary>Other useful resources</summary>

 #### Notes
 * Majority of human **fingers and toes are replaceable** and theoretically redundant.
-From 5 toes per a leg, Homo Sapiens would be able to move without all of them, although [toes play the role in the effectivity of movement](https://doi.org/10.1038/nature03052).
+From 5 toes per a leg, Homo Sapiens would be able to move without all of them, although [toes play a role in the effectivity of movement](https://doi.org/10.1038/nature03052).
 Speaking about fingers, [three are necessary for object manipulation](https://blog.robotiq.com/why-use-a-robot-gripper-with-3-fingers) if at least one is in the opposition.

 #### Keywords
 * Organization of the motor system